-- It currently appears as though use in just one part of the EU may be sufficient to maintain an EUTM registration.
-However, if this position were to change, then it may be wise to retain national rights (although they may also be vulnerable to non-use cancellation).
+- Use of a mark in just one EU country may not be sufficient to maintain an EUTM registration if challenged.
+Therefore if the mark is only in use in one EU country, it may be wise to retain national rights (although they may also be vulnerable to non-use cancellation).

 - Similarly, it is arguable whether a reputation in just one EU Member State is enough to give the whole EUTM a reputation.
 If it is not, then maintaining the national registrations where the mark has a reputation will be important.